-We have checked with Mr. James

-Wilderotter of The White House, and he

-interposes no objection to our contacting

-those former Agents who participated in

-this squad and advising them they might be

-approached for interview by members of the

-SSC Staff.
-(If you approve, we will contact

-those former Agents and alert them they

-might be approached by the SSC Staff.
-We

-will not advise them of the area which may

-be covered in any interview of them.
-We

-will advise them, however, that should they

-be interviewed and during the course of

-same, questions are asked which relate to

-sensitive Bureau operations, they can request that an FBT Agent be present.
-Assistan

-Director Mintz concurs in this action.
+We have checked with Mr. James, Wilderotter of The White House, and he interposes no objection to our contacting those former Agents who participated in this squad and advising them they might be approached for interview by members of the SSC Staff, (If you approve, we will contact those former Agents and alert them they might be approached by the SSC Staff. will not advise them of the area which may be covered in any interview of them. will advise them, however, that should they be interviewed and during the course of same, questions are asked which relate to sensitive Bureau operations, they can re quest that an FBI Agent be present Director Mintz concurs in this l - Mr. Mintz